 - Human resource management

-The freelance jobs in these fields aren’t just entry-level – according to that same Upwork study, 64% of freelancers say that the top professionals in their field are now choosing to work independently as freelancers.
+The freelance jobs in these fields aren’t just entry-level — according to that same Upwork study, skilled remote freelancing is on the rise, 53% up from 50%.

 One of the reasons that freelance work is growing so quickly is that big companies are outsourcing work to independent contractors instead of keeping that work in-house.
 At the same time, there are some major benefits to freelancing, which is why more and more people are choosing it as a long-term option.